lmondada/dphil-thesis/content/01_intro/02_contributions.md

 #### Confluently persistent graph rewriting

-Our second major contribution, in **{{% reflink "chap:parallel" %}}**, presents a novel data structure $\mathcal{D}$ to represent the space $\mathcal{G}$ of all graphs reachable from an input within a GTS.
+Our second major contribution, in **{{% reflink "chap:parallel" %}}**, presents a novel data structure $\mathcal{D}$ that compresses the representation of the space $\mathcal{G}$ of all graphs reachable from an input within a GTS.
+We call
+$\mathcal{D}$ the _factorised search space_ of $\mathcal{G}$.
 We show in
-{{% reflink "sec:factor-gts" %}} that under mild assumptions on the GTS and input, there is an exponential separation between the size of $\mathcal{D}$ and the size of the rewrite space $\mathcal{G}$ that it encodes.
+{{% reflink "sec:factor-gts" %}} that under mild assumptions on the GTS and input, there is an exponential complexity separation in the input size between the size of the factorised search space $\mathcal{D}$---which admits an asymptotically _linear_ upper bound---and the size of the rewrite space

-enables graph rewriting that is both _persistent_---i.e. with immutable data and fast non-destructive updates---and _confluent_---i.e. multiple changes can be merged and combined.
+$\mathcal{G}$ that it encodes---which grows at least exponentially.
+We are not aware of any previous work that explores compressed representations of
+$\mathcal{G}$.

+$\mathcal{D}$ is furthermore the first _confluently persistent_ data structure
+@Driscoll1994 @Fiat2003 @Collette2012: it performs non-destructive rewrites on
+immutable graph objects by maintaining an explicit history of all graph rewrites and their dependencies.
+This allows concurrent application of multiple rewrites and can merge rewritten graphs that were obtained independently.
+This represents an exciting development in its own right that opens the door to functional programming and massively parallelised approaches to graph rewriting (see
+{{% reflink "sec:conclusion-parallel" %}}).

+The intuition behind the exponential reduction in search space size is as
+follows: if rewrites $r_1, \dots, r_n$ apply to disjoint subgraphs of a common graph $G$, then $\mathcal{D}$ will be of size $n$, storing the set possible rewrites, rather than the up to $2^n$ distinct graphs in $\mathcal{G}$ obtained by applying a subset of the rewrites.
+To generalise to arbitrary rewrites, the data structure $\mathcal{D}$ must keep track of the dependencies and overlaps between rewrites and update these as more rewrites are added to $\mathcal{D}$.

+A lot of parallels can be drawn between this approach and _equality saturation_, a technique for term rewriting with applications in classical compilers.
+We explore these connections in {{% reflink "sec:eqsat" %}}.

 Unlike the results of {{% reflink "chap:matching" %}}, the construction and bounds proven in {{% reflink "chap:parallel" %}} can be applied to a wide range of graph rewriting domains.

-This chapter contributes to this goal by introducing a data structure for the _concurrent_ exploration of the state space of GTSs.
-As the name implies, this will allow for a parallelised exploration of the state space; but more importantly, we will see that it significantly reduces the size of the total search space, whilst keeping the solution space unchanged.

-Our proposal draws much from the design and techniques of classical compilers (cf. {{< reflink "sec:graph-defs" "sec:eqsat" >}}).
-Quantum, however, distinguishes itself in two ways, forming the cornerstones of our design.
-The focus on small, local graph transformations for quantum optimisation is justified by the groundbreaking work by Clément et al @Clement2023 @Clement2024.
-They showed that the rich algebraic structure of quantum circuits can be fully captured and expressed using local rewrite rules[^eqcomp].
-Our compiler can therefore restrict program manipulation to local transformations without losing expressiveness.
-This design choice in turn opens the door for large scale optimisation and compilation on parallel or even distributed hardware.

-Equally important, the linear types of quantum computing (cf.
-{{< reflink "sec:graph-defs" >}}) significantly constrain the space of possible program transformations.
-Our contributions in this thesis highlight how these restrictions can be leveraged to create quantum-specific variants of classical compilation techniques that scale much more favourably.
-This makes approaches that are too expensive for classical compilers (cf. {{< reflink "sec:eqsat" >}}) perfectly feasible[^unfeasible] in the context of quantum compilation.

-[^eqcomp]:
-    More precisely, they show that any two equivalent quantum circuits can be transformed into each other using a finite number of local rewriting rules.

-[^unfeasible]: Or at least, less unfeasible.
+It has particularly significant implications for applications of GTSs that are unable to derive rewriting strategies from first principles, and hence have to resort to an exhaustive (or heuristic) exploration of the rewrite space $\mathcal{G}$.
+They can proceed as follows:

+1. _Exploration phase_.
+Construct the factorised search space $\mathcal{D}$ by
+   finding and applying rewrites, in time proportional to $|\mathcal{D}|$.
+With our results, this results in an exponential speedup over the naive exploration of $\mathcal{G}$ ({{% reflink "sec:persistent-ds" %}}).

+2. _Extraction phase_.
+Unlike the case of $\mathcal{G}$ where the optimal
+   solution is an element $G_{opt} \in \mathcal{G}$, constructing the optimal solution $\mathcal{D} \rightarrow G_{opt}$ in $\mathcal{D}$ is a non-trivial extraction problem.
+We show in {{% reflink "sec:extraction" %}} that the extraction can be expressed as a boolean satisfiability (SAT) problem;
+   depending on the cost function, the optimisation can then be encoded as a side condition on SAT or by a generalisation of the problem to Satisfiability Modulo Theories (SMT).

+In the worst case, SAT and SMT problems will require exponential time to solve
+@Cook1971 @Moskewicz2001 @Biere2021, thus cancelling the exponential compression
+of the search space $\mathcal{G} \rightarrow \mathcal{D}$.
+However, SAT and SMT are standardised problems for which heavily optimised solvers and optimisers have been developed @Moura2008 @Sebastiani2015.
+We expect that the instances of SAT and SMT that encode the extraction problem will scale well in practice:

+- Clauses in the problem encode _local_ properties that SAT solvers are well-suited to solve @Zulkoski2018&#x200B;: the boolean variables represent rewrites, which only impose restrictions on other rewrites that apply in the same neighbourhood of the graph.
+- Furthermore, in quantum compilation applications, $\mathcal{D}$ can be
+  _sparsified_: most rewrties in $\mathcal{D}$ do not change the cost function (think of IR transformations that reorder operations but do not reduce the runtime) and thus do not need to be encoded in the SAT problem.

+#### Conclusion

+The thesis concludes in {{% reflink "chap:conclusion" %}} with a discussion on how our contributions serve our overall goal of a scalable and modular quantum compiler platform.
+We discuss in particular two extensions of our work that we see as particularly promising: the generalisation of fast multi-pattern matching to non-linear values and to the persistent data structure $\mathcal{D}$ of
+{{% reflink "chap:parallel" %}} ({{% reflink "sec:conclusion-pm" %}}) and the
+deployment of confluently persistent graph rewriting to a massively parallel distributed compute architecture ({{% reflink "sec:conclusion-parallel" %}}).